vuquangtrong/simplify-theme/README.md

 ### How to contribute

 Developing Simplify is my effort in some weekends.
 You are invited to help develop it further.
-Feel free to fork the [repository][], and submit pull requests.
+Feel free to fork the [repository](https://github.com/vuquangtrong/simplify-theme), and submit pull requests.
-If you find any issues, or have a suggestion, then please open an [issue][].
+If you find any issues, or have a suggestion, then please open an [issue](https://github.com/vuquangtrong/simplify-theme/issues).

 ### License

 Simplify is released under the [Creative Commons Attribution 4.0 International](https://spdx.org/licenses/CC-BY-4.0.html) license.
 All contributors will be listed in [Authors](AUTHORS.md) page.
 It maybe imcomplete but it is to honor in all they did.
 I would like you to **have some words to refer to authors work in your page's footer**.
 Thank you in advanced!